-When using compression on large high quality files, you are likely going to want to be able to uncompress the files to their original state, so no audio or data quality is lost, this is where Lossless compression is used.
+When using compression on large high-quality files, you are likely going to want to be able to uncompress the files to their original state, so that no audio or data quality is lost, this is where Lossless compression is used.

 For simply creating some tracks to listen to on your iPod through your standard iPod headphones, then the audio quality reduction is not as important and therefore Lossy compression can be used.

 Lossy compression is able to reduce a file down to a much smaller file size than lossless, due to the nature of how it works.